Riverstone

 Table Chart PROFILE FAQ

-Construction shows notable concentration with levels at 1.5 times the regional average.
-Conversely, professional & technical services have lower representation at 7.4% versus the regional average of 11.5%.
-The area offers limited local employment opportunities, as indicated by Census data comparing working population to resident population.
-Between September 2024 and September 2025, employment levels increased by 6.5%, labour force grew by 5.7%, causing unemployment to fall by 0.7 percentage points in Riverstone.
-In comparison, Greater Sydney recorded employment growth of 2.1% with unemployment rising slightly.
-State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%.
-The state's unemployment rate is 3.9%, favourably comparing to the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, valid for five and ten-year periods starting May-25, suggest overall growth rates of 6.6% and 13.7%.
-Applying these projections to Riverstone's employment mix indicates local employment should increase by 6.6% over five years and 13.7% over ten years.
+Construction shows notable concentration with employment levels at 1.5 times the regional average.
+Conversely, professional & technical services show lower representation at 7.4% versus the regional average of 11.5%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population vs resident population.
+Between September 2024 and September 2025, employment levels increased by 6.4%, and labour force increased by 5.7%, causing the unemployment rate to fall by 0.7 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% over the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Riverstone's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment